open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

       return electrodesForStream;
    }

+Now, we can override the :code:`selectedStreamHasChanged()` method in the editor as follows:

 .. code-block:: c++
-   :caption: RateViewer.h
+   :caption: RateViewerEditor.h

    public:

-      /** Returns an array of available electrodes*/ Array<String> getElectrodesForStream(uint16 streamId);

-Now, we can override the :code:`selectedStreamHasChanged()` method in the editor as follows:
+      /** Called when selected stream is updated*/ void selectedStreamHasChanged() override;

 .. code-block:: c++